Learn Korean 한국어 or 조선말 Hangugeo or Chosonmal at Language Loop in Chicago!

 Private Korean Instruction: These lessons are one-on-one.
 Students enjoy flexible schedules.
 Each class meets for a minimum two hours.
 Enroll in a customized program or take advantage of one of our packages designed with your language needs in mind.

-Small Korean Classes(2-5 students): These classes meet once a week, two hours per lesson, for 10 weeks or students may choose to meet twice a week for 5 weeks to complete 20 hours of instruction.
+Small Korean Classes(2-5 students): Meet once a week, two hours per lesson, for 8 weeks or accelerate your progress: meet twice a week for 4 weeks to complete 16 hours of instruction.
 (Schedule updates)

 Semi-Private Korean Lessons: Classes are made up of 2-3 students that share a common goal, proficiency level, and schedule.